google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 [I-D.ietf-trans-rfc6962-bis], which specifies that each SCT always corresponds to a precertificate that corresponds to that certificate.

+TODO: Refactor this section to avoid repetition.

 ### Matching an SCT to the Correct Certificate

 Before considering any SCT to be invalid, a TLS client MUST attempt to validate it against the server certificate and against each of the zero or more suitable name-constrained intermediates in the chain.
 These certificates may be evaluated in the order they appear in the chain, or indeed, in any order.

+TODO: Shall we specify that there MUST be no more than ONE name-constrained intermediate in the chain?

+TODO: Shall we specify that all presented SCTs MUST correspond to the same (end-entity or name-constrained intermediate) certificate?

 ## Redacting Labels in Precertificates    {#redacting_labels}